shsmysore/learn-angular/README.md

 ### Two-way binding
 With 2 way binding, when you update the value in TS it will update the UI, and vice versa.
 We are using Angular's directives.

+### Directives
+The Directives are instructions in the DOM

+### Structural directives
+It helps change the DOM structure. example ngIf